rmarx/holblocking-blogpost/README.md

 <a name="sec_tls"></a>
 ## Bonus: TLS HOL blocking

+**TODO: this needs to be written out**

-- TLS encrypts in blocks of up to 16KB for efficiency
+- [TLS encrypts in blocks][tlsSizing] [of up to 16KB for efficiency][tlsSizing2]
 - if the last X of those blocks are lost, we cannot decrypt the first N - X blocks
-- so there is a kind of TLS-specific HOL blocking happening if the final chunks of a TLS record are lost
+- so there is a kind of TLS-specific HOL blocking happening if the final chunk(s) of a TLS record are lost

+- QUIC integrates TLS
-- this is one of the reasons that QUIC encrypts one packet at a time
+- this is one of the reasons that QUIC always encrypts one packet at a time
 - This is less efficient (and one of the main reasons QUIC requires more CPU than TCP), but prevents QUIC-level HOL blocking even in these edge cases.